muellermax/movie-opera-diary/README.md

 * Movie diary: It shows how many movies I watched in which category since the beginning of 2017.
 * Me vs. TMDB: It shows the differences between my evaluation and the TMDB community.
 * Opera diary: The operas I saw and their composers.
+* Top 50: Showing the 50 movies with the highest evaluation.

 ## <a class="anchor" id="findings">Findings</a>